Remote Work Policy for Classified Employees

 In order to be eligible for remote work, a Classified Employee must be a Remote Eligible Person in a Remote Eligible Position.
 Not all Classified Employees will be eligible for remote work.

-Some positions are not eligible for remote work (“Classified Remote Ineligible Positions”) including:
+Some positions are not eligible for remote work (“Classified Remote Ineligible Positions” or "Classified Fully On-campus Positions"), including:

 - Classified Employees in the Facilities Department;

-Other Classified Employees will not be eligible for remote work (“Classified Remote Ineligible Persons”) because they do not meet Remote Work Eligibility Criteria:
+Other Classified Employees may not be eligible for remote work (“Classified Remote Ineligible Persons”) because they do not meet Remote Work Eligibility Criteria: